Startr/WEB-Sage.Education-docs/docs/features/code-execution/mermaid.md

 title: "🌊 MermaidJS Rendering"
 ---

-# 🌊 MermaidJS Rendering Support in Open WebUI
+# 🌊 MermaidJS Rendering Support in Sage WebUI

 ## Overview

-Open WebUI supports rendering of visually appealing MermaidJS diagrams, flowcharts, pie charts and more, directly within the chat interface.
+Sage WebUI supports rendering of visually appealing MermaidJS diagrams, flowcharts, pie charts and more, directly within the chat interface.
 MermaidJS is a powerful tool for visualizing complex information and ideas, and when paired with the capabilities of a large language model (LLM), it can be a powerful tool for generating and exploring new ideas.

-## Using MermaidJS in Open WebUI
+## Using MermaidJS in Sage WebUI

 To generate a MermaidJS diagram, simply ask an LLM within any chat to create a diagram or chart using MermaidJS.
 For example, you can ask the LLM to: